basketofkittens/tangential-knife/README.md

 * The G02/G03 feeds are a calculation hack to provide a rotary axis feedrate equivalent to the commanded linear feedrate.
  * There is probably a more graceful way to handle this (eg. inverse time), but this works for me.
 * The code can attempt to force G0 rapid moves that are blocked in the free version of Fusion.
 This is not exhaustively tested, so proceed with caution.

+Todo:
+* Fix initial position move to be G0 and not G1
+* Remove excess rotations
+* Remove Z-axis curtsy at end of profile
+* Remove erroneous F0 on C-axis only moves